Mérida’s Coastline Is So Beautiful, You’ll Forget Cancún Exists

 Xcambó Mayan Ruins

 You can also hike to the top of the temples and appreciate the spectacular views.
-On the way there look out from flamingoes on both sides of the road.
-You will be likely to see a lot of them.
+On the way, look out for flamingoes on both sides of the road.
+You will likely see a lot of them.

 Reserva Ecologica “Sayachaltun”

-Where to stay in Telchac area (includes San Benito and San Bruno)
+Where to stay in the Telchac area (includes San Benito and San Bruno)

 - Tecnohotel Beach (San Benito) – Check rates and info